The figurative language of Caitlin Moran…

 I like to share interesting pieces of figurative language I encounter in my reading.
 I write today about a series of similes and metaphors from Caitlin Moran…

 The Reuters Institute for the Study of Journalism calls Caitlin Moran (pictured above) the most influential British journalist on Twitter.
-Although this recognition sounds a tad oxymoronic to me (what level of journalism does Twitter actually require?) there is no question that Moran is a fine writer.
+Although this recognition sounds a tad oxymoronic to me (what level of journalism does Twitter actually require?)
+Moran is indeed a fine writer.
 She writes three columns a week for the British daily The Times and she is the author of six books.

 I just finished reading How to Build a Girl and I was impressed not just by her storytelling ability, which is considerable, but also by her use of figurative language.
 Warning: this coming-of-age-tale features lots of swearing and frank talk and won’t be to everyone’s taste.